JoinCODED/ReactFeature10-Refactor-Product-Detail/README.md

 ## Step 1: Redirect

 Let's go to the detail page of any cookie and delete it.
-The cookie is deleted and we're navigated to the list page.
-But what happens if we click on the back button?
-Oops, we got an error.
+Nothing happens!
+If we check the React Dev Tools, the cookie is actually being deleted from the state, we need to navigate to another page.

 Another thing, let's go to `cookies/fhgviuhg`, we got an error!